-The Work of PICA - Fiscal Year 2010
+The Work of PICA - Fiscal Year 2011

-Approval of the FY2011-FY2015 Plan
+Approval of the FY2012-FY2016 Plan

-Review and recommendation for approval of the City's FY2011-FY2015 Five-Year Financial Plan (Plan) was a major component of PICA Staff activities during FY2010.
-The previous Plan (FY10-FY14) was approved almost three months into FY10, shortening the time period for focusing on the new Plan.
-The Mayor presented his proposed FY11-FY15 Plan on March 4, 2010, which included several proposed cuts and revenue enhancements in order to present a balanced Plan in light of the deteriorating economy.
-While City Council considered the proposed budget and Plan, PICA Staff engaged in meetings with City Departments and related entities in order to assess the underlying assumptions of the proposed Plan.
+Review and recommendation for approval of the City's FY2012-FY2016 Five-Year Financial Plan (Plan) was a major component of PICA Staff activities during FY2011.
+The previous Plan (FY11-FY15) was approved almost two months into FY11.
+The Mayor presented his proposed FY12-FY16 Plan on March 3, 2011, which proposed no cuts or tax increases while presenting a balanced Plan.
+As City Council considered the proposed budget and Plan, PICA Staff engaged in meetings with City Departments and related entities in order to assess the underlying assumptions of the proposed Plan.